Casyfill/NYC_Subway_Turnstiles/README.md

 ## TODO

-- [] links to datasets updater as script
+- [ ] links to datasets updater as script
+- [X] get data to srcipt
+	- [ ] set default folder to pwd
-- [] datasets merger/wrangler as script
+- [ ] datasets merger/wrangler as script
-- [] resampling as a script
+- [ ] resampling as a script